George Marsh (martyr): Life

 A warrant was issued for Marsh's arrest for heresy by Edward Stanley, 3rd Earl of Derby.
 Justice Barton of Smithills Hall in Bolton sent servants to arrest him at his mother's house, but Marsh gave himself up at the hall.
 After being "examined" at Smithills, according to local tradition, Marsh stamped his foot so hard to re-affirm his faith that a footprint was left in the stone floor.
 While being questioned at Lathom House by the Earl of Derby it was thought that he could be made to conform and he was held in reasonable comfort.
-Marsh, however resisted the efforts to make him submit and when he refused recant was taken to Lancaster Gaol where he was brought for trial at the Quarter Sessions.
+Marsh, however resisted the efforts to make him submit and when he refused to recant was taken to Lancaster Gaol where he was brought for trial at the Quarter Sessions.
 For nearly a year, Marsh remained in Lancaster Gaol where he read from the Bible and prayed with townsfolk gathered outside his window until George Cotes, the Catholic Bishop of Chester intervened.
 Sympathisers offered support and priests tried to convert him.
 When statutes against heresy were enacted by parliament Marsh was taken to the gaol at Northgate, Chester.
 He stood trial under Bishop Cotes in the Lady Chapel of Chester Cathedral.
 Marsh refused to convert to Roman Catholicism, despite being given one last chance to recant while being tied to the stake at which he was about to be burned.
 His imprisonment is documented in Foxe's Actes and Monuments.
 Marsh's follower and brother-in-law Geoffrey Hurst, a Shakerley nail maker, was also imprisoned at Lancaster but was saved from execution by Queen Mary's death.